-Incorrectly connected or faulty memory modules may cause errors that seem to be device-related.
+Incorrectly connected or faulty memory modules may cause errors that seem to be hardware or even software related.
 It is worthwhile checking for these first:

 1 Click Start, and then click the arrow next to the Lock button in the lower-right part of the Start menu.